leharo/myfirst/README.md

 # myfirst
 My first repository
-This is my initial comment :pizza
+This is my initial comment